intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/02-Reading_Current_Values.md

 The `SinusoidWave` method will calculate a value for us using the provided sample time, period, and amplitude.
 The wave is assumed to start at midnight on the current UTC day, but can be offset using the `offset` parameter.

 Let's walk through the `ReadSnapshotTagValues` method.
-First of all, we validate the reqest that is passed to the method:
+First of all, we validate the request that is passed to the method:

 ```csharp
 ValidateRequest(request);